Anisotropic Thermal Transport in Superconductors with Coexisting Spin Density Waves: Model and Formalism

 \subsection{Symmetry classes of the SC order parameters}

 The coexistence of the SDW and SC order parameters $M$ and $\Delta$ depends on the symmetry of the SC order parameter translated by the SDW nesting vector.
-If translations of the SC order parameter by $\vQ$ are even ($\Delta_{\vk + \vQ} = \Delta_{\vk}$) then the order parameters are competitive with each other and the existence of SC order suppresses the SDW order and the SC transition temperature ($T_c$)\cite{kato}.
-Whereas if the SC order parameter is odd under translations of the nesting vector ($\Delta_{\vk + \vQ} = - \Delta_{\vk}$) then the order parameters are cooperative with each other and the existence of SC order enhances the SDW on-site magnetization and $T_c$\cite{kato}.
+If translations of the SC order parameter by $\vQ$ are even ($\Delta_{\vk + \vQ} = \Delta_{\vk}$), denoted by $(E)$, then the order parameters are competitive with each other and the existence of SC order suppresses the SDW order and the SC transition temperature ($T_c$)\cite{kato}, which can be seen from the orange curves in FIG. ~\ref{fig:deltaM}.
+Whereas if the SC order parameter is odd under translations of the nesting vector ($\Delta_{\vk + \vQ} = - \Delta_{\vk}$), denoted by $(O)$, then the order parameters are cooperative with each other and the existence of SC order enhances the SDW on-site magnetization and $T_c$\cite{kato}, which can be seen from the cyan curves in FIG. ~\ref{fig:deltaM}.

 As can be seen from FIG. ~\ref{fig:SC_symm}, for the SDW state with nesting vector $\vQ = (\pi/2,\pi/2)$, the SC gap is even under translations of $\vQ$ for $d_{xy}$ and odd for $d_{x^2-y^2}$.
 However for the SDW state with $\vQ = (\pi,0)$ the $d_{x^2-y^2}$ SC pairing state is even under translations of $\vQ$ and $d_{xy}$ is odd under these same translations (these symmetry classifications are listed in Table ~\ref{tab:table1}).
 This switching between the $d$-wave symmetry classes under translations of $\vQ$ is a direct result of both the $\vQ$ vectors and the $d_{x^2-y^2}$ and $d_{xy}$ SC basis functions ($\mathcal{Y}_\vk$) being rotated by $\theta_\vk = \pi/4$ relative to each other.
 Therefore to maintain the same symmetry in $\Delta_\vk$ under translations of $\vQ$, the $d$-wave basis functions are switched when $\vQ$ is rotated.